The Public Competition Enforcement Review: Poland

 The Polish Damages Act entered into force in 2017.
-It facilitates bringing claims for damages for competition law infringements; thus, we may expect that those who suffered harm as a result of such anticompetitive conduct may be incentivised to bring their claims to court.
+It facilitates bringing claims for damages for competition law infringements; thus, we might expect that those who suffer harm as a result of anticompetitive conduct might be incentivised to bring their claims to court.
 Despite this legislative development, private enforcement cases remain rare in Poland.

-In 2020 the OCCP issued two sets of guidelines: guidelines concerning methodology on imposing fines for individuals and clarifying how the rules will be applied in individual cases, and guidelines clarifying how the OCCP will use its powers during the unannounced inspections.
+In 2020, the OCCP issued two sets of guidelines: guidelines concerning the methodology of imposing fines for individuals and clarifying how the rules will be applied in individual cases, and guidelines clarifying how the OCCP will use its powers during unannounced inspections.
 The former generally replicated the model of fining of undertakings for antitrust infringements, with a set of rules on how the basic fine and subsequently mitigating and aggravating factors will be applied by the OCCP.
 The OCCP published amended guidelines in April 2021.
-The latter can be regarded as a document codifying the current practice of the OCCP as to its dawn raid practice.
+The latter can be regarded as a document codifying the current OCCP practice with respect to dawn raids.

-The OCCP launched the pilot whistle-blowing programme in April 2017 with the aim of increasing the detection of prohibited agreements between undertakings.6 This policy is aimed at allowing the OCCP to obtain information from anonymous individuals who have become aware of an illegal practice.
+The OCCP launched a pilot whistle-blowing programme in April 2017 with the aim of increasing the detection of prohibited agreements between undertakings.13 This policy is aimed at allowing the OCCP to obtain information from anonymous individuals who have become aware of an illegal practice.
 Individuals are able to inform the authority through its dedicated telephone number or email address and provide evidence of competition-restricting practices.
-It follows from publicly available information that the authority has received 5,418 calls and emails informing about potential irregularities pertaining both to the competition and consumers laws.7 The OCCP is also working on legislative changes designed to ensure that the concept of a whistle-blower is incorporated into the provisions of Polish competition law on a permanent basis.
+It follows from publicly available information that the authority has received 5,418 calls and emails informing about potential irregularities pertaining to both competition and consumer laws.14 The OCCP is also working on legislative changes designed to ensure that the concept of a whistle-blower is incorporated into the provisions of Polish competition law on a permanent basis.

-To increase the effectiveness of the whistle-blower system, the OCCP launched a new online platform for potential whistle-blowers in December 2019.8 It aims to simplify the provision of information to the authority and at the same time to protect the anonymity of a whistle-blower.
-The President of the OCCP receives numerous complaints, and some of them gave rise to the antitrust proceedings (e.g., an antimonopoly proceedings concerning resale price maintenance against printers' manufacturer).
+To increase the effectiveness of the whistle-blower system, the OCCP launched a new online platform for potential whistle-blowers in December 2019.15 It aims to simplify the provision of information to the authority and at the same time to protect the anonymity of whistle-blowers.
+The OCCP receives numerous complaints and some of these have given rise to antitrust proceedings (e.g., antimonopoly proceedings concerning RPM against printers' manufacturer).
 Taking into consideration all the advantages of the online platform, it seems that it will be quite widely used by potential anonymous informants.
 In addition, in December 2021 the OCCP launched the campaign 'Market Collusion?
 Give us a Signal!', the aim of which was, inter alia, to promote the platform for potential whistle-blowers.16 It was a social media campaign addressed mainly to former and current employees of large and medium-sized enterprises (SMEs) operating in the construction, transport, automotive and IT sectors, for example.

 Implementation of the Damages Directive

-The Polish Damages Act, implementing the EU Damages Directive, entered into force in 2017. the Act covers not only competition law infringements relating to the European market, but also those related solely to the national market, and consequently does not multiply the regimes for claiming damages for competition law infringements.
+The Polish Damages Act, implementing the EU Damages Directive, entered into force in 2017.
+The Act covers competition law infringements not only relating to the European market but also relating solely to the national market, and consequently does not multiply the regimes for claiming damages for competition law infringements.
 The most important aspects of the Act aim at facilitating the recovery of claims concerning legal presumptions, procedural facilitations and quantification of harm.

 The Act raises hopes as to the facilitation of compensation claims for competition law infringements.
-So far, bringing a successful compensation claim has been difficult due to the demanding tort law rules regarding evidence.
-The Act does not extend the powers of the OCCP, but intends to supplement the authority's actions.
-Following its entry into force, undertakings infringing competition law will face not only fines imposed by the OCCP, but also will be exposed to the risk of civil proceedings that could result in potentially substantial amounts of damages to be paid.
+So far, bringing a successful compensation claim has been difficult because of the demanding tort law rules regarding evidence.
+The Act does not extend the powers of the OCCP but intends to supplement the authority's actions.
+Following its entry into force, undertakings infringing competition law will not only face fines imposed by the OCCP but also will be exposed to the risk of civil proceedings that could result in potentially substantial amounts of damages to be paid.

 Implementation of the ECN+ Directive

-In January 2021, the President of the OCCP presented the proposition of amendments to the Polish Competition Act aiming to implement the ECN+ Directive.
+In January 2021, the OCCP proposed amendments to the Polish Competition Act aiming to implement the ECN+ Directive.

-The scope of changes includes the introduction of parental liability doctrine to the Polish competition law.
-In case of the competition law infringement, the President of the OCCP will be able to impose a fine jointly on the company infringing the competition or abusing the dominant position and on the company having a decisive influence over the infringer.
-The proposition also regulates imposed on associations of undertakings which is not currently covered by the provisions of the Polish Competition Act.
-According to the proposal, the association may be fined up to 10 per cent of the total turnover of its members operating on the affected market in the financial year preceding the year in which the penalty was imposed.
-The planned changes also cover leniency, structural remedial measures, dawn raids and procedural guarantees for companies such complex regulation of legal professional privilege, statement of objections (until now it has not been covered by the provisions of the Polish Competition Act).
-The deadline for the implementation of the ECN+ Directive already lapsed on 4 February 2021.
-As at December 2021, the proposal is still in the ministerial and public consultation phase.17 Thus, at this point it should be expected that the draft bill will proceed quickly and will be enacted during this year.
+The scope of changes includes the introduction of the parental liability doctrine to Polish competition law.
+In cases of competition law infringement, the OCCP will be able to impose a fine jointly on the company infringing competition law or abusing a dominant position, and on the company that has a decisive influence over the infringer.
+The proposition also regulates imposed associations of undertakings, an area not currently covered by the provisions of the Polish Competition Act.
+According to the proposition, the association may be fined up to 10 per cent of the total turnover of its members operating on the affected market in the financial year preceding the year in which the penalty was imposed.
+The planned changes also cover leniency, structural remedial measures, dawn raids and procedural guarantees for companies, such as complex regulation of legal professional privilege and statements of objections (which until now have not been covered by the provisions of the Polish Competition Act).
+The deadline for the implementation of the ECN+ Directive lapsed on 4 February 2021.
+As at December 2021, the proposal is still in the ministerial and public consultation phase.17 Thus, at this point it should be expected that the draft bill will proceed soon and will be enacted during 2022.

-Given the declarations of the OCCP regarding increased cartel detection, we may expect that various means already implemented (for instance, the leniency plus and whistle-blower system) will bring some results in terms of antitrust enforcement in Poland.
-More activities in the area of antitrust is also a prerequisite for the development of private enforcement of the competition law.
+Given the declarations of the OCCP regarding increased cartel detection, we might expect that various means already implemented (for instance, the leniency plus and whistle-blower systems) will bring results in terms of antitrust enforcement in Poland.
+Increasing activity in the area of antitrust is also a prerequisite for the development of private enforcement of competition law.
 Some damages claim proceedings are ongoing; nevertheless, the implementation of the EU Damages Directive is expected to further increase the rate of these claims.